pydata/pydata-sphinx-theme/pandas-docs/source/getting_started/basics.rst

 The behavior of basic iteration over pandas objects depends on the type.
 When iterating over a Series, it is regarded as array-like, and basic iteration produces the values.
-Other data structures, like DataFrame, follow the dict-like convention of iterating over the "keys" of the objects.
+DataFrames follow the dict-like convention of iterating over the "keys" of the objects.

 In short, basic iteration (``for i in object``) produces: